Meet the Researchers

 Brendan Martin, PhD, MA

 Brendan joined the Research Department in May 2018.
-He is an experienced researcher with more than 14 years in quantitative modeling and consulting, and over 60 peer-reviewed publications.
-As principal investigator, Brendan is currently spearheading NCSBN’s National Prelicensure-RN Study: Assessing the Impact of COVID-19 on Nursing Education.
-Brendan is also leading additional projects focused on the impact of the COVID-19 pandemic on the APRN workforce, and a longitudinal study examining the efficiency of the complaint intake process at Boards of Nursing.
+He is an experienced researcher with more than 15 years in quantitative modeling and consulting, and over 70 peer-reviewed publications.
+As principal investigator, Brendan recently spearheaded NCSBN’s longitudinal examination of prelicensure nursing education in the U.S. entitled, Assessing the Impact of COVID-19 on Nursing Education: A National Study of Prelicensure RN Programs.
+Brendan also led additional projects focused on the impact of the COVID-19 pandemic on the U.S. nursing workforce and Advanced Practice Registered Nurses.

 Brendan also teaches the Fundamentals of Research course in NCSBN’s International Center for Regulatory Scholarship (ICRS) program.